bbauska/UofM-AdvStyling/readme.md

 tend to get really into it.
 It&apos;s important that you use actual content in your page because when you do this it really helps you visually look at the page and realize, this part&apos;s getting lost or this section is really too big.
-Maybe I should be breaking it up in to more sections.
+Maybe I should be breaking it up in to more sections.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 63. wireframes - review (63) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">